ulex/ZenSharp/README.md

 How do I get it?
 ---
-You can install directly into ReSharper 8.2 via the Extension Manager in the ReSharper menu.
-Version for 9.0 EAP will be available soon.
+You can install directly into ReSharper 8.2 or 9.0 via the Extension Manager in the ReSharper menu.

 Rules
 ---